 For the storyline itself.
 During Superior Spider-Man, the current Madame Web (ex-Spider-Woman Julia Carpenter) cryptically says "ALL SPIDERS MUST DIE!", which goes ignored while doctors go treat Angelina Brancale (a.k.a.
 Stunner), Doc Ock's ex-girlfriend who'd just came out of her coma and found out about Doc Ock's "death".

 Enemy Mine: Keeping in mind that several versions of Spider-Man are antagonistic - if not flat out evil - and that several spider-themed supervillains are getting dragged into this conflict, if they are going to work together to defeat Morlun and his family they will have to do this.

-Evil Counterpart: When you're gonna bring in every version of Spider-Man, it's important to remember that some versions of him - like the Spider from Exiles, Poison from What-If: The Other, and Hitman Spider-Man from The Spider Who Went Into The Cold, to name a few - have been far darker, if not outright turned super-villain... and that's not counting the non-Spider-Man Spider-themed villains.
+Evil Counterpart: When you're gonna bring in every version of Spider-Man, it's important to remember that some versions of him - like the Superior Spider-Man, Spider from Exiles, Poison from What-If: The Other, and Assassin Spider-Man from The Spider Who Went Into The Cold, to name a few - have been far darker, if not outright turned super-villain... and that's not counting the non-Spider-Man Spider-themed villains.

-One of the new Spider-Men is Patton Parnell, a twisted, bloodthirsty version of Spider-Man who acts as a supervillain on his world.
+One of the new Spider-Men is Patton Parnell, a twisted, bloodthirsty version of Spider-Man.